Achille Alberti

-Achille Alberti (1860, in Milan – July 15, 1943) was an Italian sculptor.
+Achille Alberti (12 March 1860 in Milan – 15 July 1943) was an Italian sculptor.

 Biography

-Born in Milan, where he completed his studies at the Brera Academy under Pietro Magni and Riccardo Ripamonti.
-He later taught sculpture at the Academy.
+Born in Milan, where he completed his studies at the Brera Academy under Pietro Magni and Riccardo Ripamonti, he later taught sculpture at that Academy.
 Like the sculptor Achille D'Orsi, he often depicted genre subjects, but he also completed scenes from classical history.
 In 1885, he completed the works Il Catone Uticense and Vittime del lavoro.